-If its finances you want, start a side hustle, no matter how small it maybe, learn the ropes and get busy with it.
+If it’s financing you want, start a side hustle, no matter how small it may be, learn the ropes and get busy with it.
 At least get started.
 Yes, you will fail but one day you will look back and say I have come from very far.

-Life has taught me that, to make meaningful progress, you need to realise that you are totally responsible for your choices and decisions you make.
-This will help you make better decisions and take corrective action were necessary.
+Life has taught me that, to make meaningful progress, you need to realise that you are totally responsible for your choices and the decisions you make.
+This will help you make better decisions and take corrective action where necessary.

 If you wait for someone to come and change it for you, most likely you will wait forever.